15M Finance logo

 • Not a direct lender—acts as a marketplace broker, so actual loan terms, APR, and fees depend on partnering lenders and are not transparently disclosed on their website

-• Application approval does not guarantee funding; lenders retain final approval authority and borrowers are not obligated to accept offers
+• Application approval does not listed refund term funding; lenders retain final approval authority and borrowers are not obligated to accept offers

 • Late or missed payments can result in collection agency involvement and negative credit bureau reporting, creating significant risk for financially vulnerable borrowers